followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/1 Configuration/valueAxis/breaks/breaks.md

 ===========================================================================

 <!--shortDescription-->
 Declares a custom scale break collection.
 Applies only if the axis' [type](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/valueAxis/#type) is *"continuous"* or *"logarithmic"*.
-Does not apply to a multi-axis chart.
 <!--/shortDescription-->

 <!--fullDescription-->